 A bead of grout is then injected into the mortar for a high-grade stainless helical bar to cut down to the right side and placed in the bed joint.
 The bars are firmly pressed into the grout, and the second beat of grout is applied on top.

 Once all the steps are conducted, the crack is concealed using mortar to maintain the previous style of the build.

 Cracks in walls appear due to several reasons?
 However, common factors include inadequate home settling, soil instability, trees nearby, water damage, and seasonal changes.

 These temperature changes are not the best for the walls of your property.
-Similarly, the increasing temperatures also cause subsidence which is a further cause of structural cracks
+Similarly, the increasing temperatures also cause subsidence which is a further cause of structural cracks.

 Will Cracks Devalue My House?

 Structural issues can devalue a property by approximately 20%.
-For buyers, it’s important to understand whether a property has a history of certain damage such as structural cracks.
-However, if wall cracks are property and effectively treated.
-A property should have fewer issues regarding its value and ease of being sold.
+For buyers, it’s important to understand whether a property has a history of certain damage, such as structural cracks.
+However, if wall cracks are property and effectively treated, a property should have fewer issues regarding its value and ease of being sold.

 What are the Benefits of Crack Stitching?

-There are several benefits when it comes to crack stitching as a method to repair cracks found on the property.
+There are several benefits to crack stitching as a method to repair cracks found on the property.
 Crack stitching is one of the benefits as it’s invisible once it has been installed.
 It can also increase the kerb appeal of the property and restore it to its original aesthetic design.

 Lastly, crack stitching is a method that is versatile in its application.
 This means it can design for certain jobs specifically.
 If compared to previous methods, crack stitching is a very successful, durable, and affordable solution.